connexcs/docs/provider-ratecard.md

 ![alt text][using-ratecard1]

+## Delayed BYE

-**_We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message_**
+We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message.

 [ratecard-dashboard-new]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/ratecard-dashboard-new.png "ratecard1"